Research Paper Guidelines

 Title: The title should be a concise description of the project.

-Abstract: This is a brief summary of the project that you are working on—an overview.
+Abstract: The abstract is a brief summary of the project that you are working on—an overview.

 Introduction: This section includes the questions that the project(s) addresses—the hypothesis.
 It should also include a background, with references, that informs the reader about why the hypothetical questions are being asked.
 Everyone should be able to write this section.
 You need to ask questions and get papers the lab has previously published.
 You should understand the project that you are working on, even if your job is only one aspect of the project.
 This section should be well referenced.